spinozapy/QR-Code-Generator/README.md

     - You will be prompted to enter the foreground (QR code) and background colors in HEX format.
     - If no colors are provided, the QR code will be generated in default black and white colors.

-4. The generated QR code will be saved to your local directory as `qr-code.png`.
+4. The generated QR code will be saved in the `QR Codes` directory with the name you provided.

 ## Features

 - **Customizable Colors:** Users can input HEX codes for the QR code and background colors.
 - **Default Colors:** If no color is provided, the default QR code color is black, and the background color is white.
+- **Directory Organization:** QR codes are saved in a directory named `QR Codes`, with filenames based on user input.
 - **Clear Terminal Interface:** The tool offers a clear terminal interface with color-coded messages using `colorama`.

 ## Example